walter-weinmann/py-mathx-lab/docs/mathematical-experimentation.md

 - **Model checking**: validate (or invalidate) approximations and heuristics.
 - **Visualization**: reveal structure that is hard to see symbolically.

-The modern viewpoint—where computation is a genuine part of mathematical discovery—is widely discussed under the name *experimental mathematics* ({cite:p}`BaileyBorweinCrandall2004TenProblems,BaileyBorwein2005ExperimentalMathematics,Borwein2005ExperimentalMathematician`).
+The modern viewpoint-where computation is a genuine part of mathematical discovery-is widely discussed under the name *experimental mathematics* ({cite:p}`BaileyBorweinCrandall2004TenProblems,BaileyBorwein2005ExperimentalMathematics,Borwein2005ExperimentalMathematician`).
 Some authors emphasize “plausible reasoning” supported by computation, paired with careful verification and eventual proof ({cite:p}`BorweinBailey2008MathematicsByExperiment,Borwein2009Crucible`).